 It’s not always apathy.

-There is a joke that has been doing the rounds lately.
-In it, a thief is caught in the act and a mob gathers to lynch him.
-At some point, he has a stroke of genius and yells “I’ve registered as a voter.”
-The crowd lets him go, and postpones his beating to September, after the election.
+As the gathering crowd (of presumably otherwise law-abiding citizens) prepares to lynch him, he has a stroke of genius and yells “I’ve registered as a voter.”
+The crowd lets him go, and postpones his beating, and probable murder by mob, to after the election.

 I’ve only voted once in my life.
 In 2010, I queued from 5am to about 9am to vote in the constitutional referendum.
 I’d read through the document numerous times, figuring out we’d be stuck with a massive tab for new offices, but we would finally be achieving a dream we’ve had since independence.